incountry/sdk-nodejs/README.md

 ## Error Handling

-InCountry Node SDK throws following Exceptions:
+InCountry NodeJS SDK throws the following Exceptions:

+- **StorageConfigValidationError** - used for Storage options validation errors.
+Can be thrown by any public method.

+- **SecretsProviderError** - can be thrown during the call of `getSecrets()` function.
+Wraps the original error which occurred in `getSecrets()`.

+- **SecretsValidationError** - can be thrown if `getSecrets()` function returned secrets in wrong format.

-- **StorageClientError** - used for various input validation errors.
-Can be thrown by all public methods.
+- **InputValidationError** - used for input validation errors.
+Can be thrown by all public methods except Storage constructor.

+- **StorageAuthenticationError** - can be thrown if SDK failed to authenticate in InCountry system with the provided credentials.

+- **StorageClientError** - used for various errors related to Storage configuration.
+All of the errors classes `StorageConfigValidationError`, `SecretsProviderError`, `SecretsValidationError`, `InputValidationError`, `StorageAuthenticationError` inherits from `StorageClientError`.

 - **StorageServerError** - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.

+- **StorageNetworkError** - thrown if SDK failed to communicate with InCountry servers due to network issues, such as request timeout, unreachable `endpoint` etc. Inherits from `StorageServerError`.

 - **StorageCryptoError** - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.